 Assets – A customer might not disclose everything they have such as all of their 401K accounts or their two different bank accounts.
 “They aren’t using all of those assets for qualifications,” Wells says.
 “However, with the new regulatory climate and rules, underwriters are looking at all of those pieces.
 They are looking through a prism.
 An average consumer doesn’t do it to be deceptive.
 They just didn’t realize how much they should reveal.”

 Employment – The importance of a 24-month history of employment is very important in the loan approval world.
-If someone has been self-employed for less than two years and only has a business license for 18 months, that could be a problem.
-They won’t have two years of tax returns that shows what they have been up to.
+If someone has been self-employed for less than two years and only has had a business license for 18 months, that could be a problem.
+They won’t have two years of tax returns that show what they have been up to.
 Every lender is different, and sometimes all it takes is a letter of explanation from the borrower about their employment status, Wells says.

 Tax Deductions – Your CPA prepared your taxes, and you were well in your rights to claim all of those deductions.
-“But I can’t add all those pieces back in to your application for you to make it look like you made more income.
+“But I can’t add all those pieces back into your application for you to make it look like you made more income.
 Your tax return is what you claim to make, and so I can’t give you the benefit of all of those deducted items,” Wells says.

 Credit History – A seasoned loan originator will examine your credit history and ask you to explain some of the disputes or red flags that jump out at him/her.
 But if you are doing the application on your own or with someone not as seasoned, things could fall through the cracks causing you problems later on.
 “If these problems aren’t fixed on the front end, it becomes a pitfall for the consumer and very frustrating,” he says.

 Source of funds – Your mother will be giving you the $20,000 for your down payment.
 But you don’t reveal where your mother is getting the money from, Wells says.
 “We need to make sure that your mother has the funds to provide the gift.
-We always have to substantiate where the money come from.
-Did your mother cash in some stock, take it from her retirement fund or what?”
+We always have to substantiate where the money comes from.
+Did your mother cash in some stock, take it from her retirement fund, or what?”
 The average customer doesn’t know that underwriters need to have that information.